What is Methamphetamine?

 Physical and Mental Health Effects of Meth Abuse

-- Increased risk of stroke or heart attack
+- Higher risk of stroke or heart attack

-- Elevated blood pressure and irregular heartbeat
+- High blood pressure and uneven heartbeat

-- Compromised immune system function
+- A weaker immune system

-- Increased risk of overdose and death
+- Higher risk of overdose and death

 The Broader Impact of Meth Addiction

-- Legal issues and incarceration
+- Legal trouble and jail time

 Why Is Detox Vital for Meth Addiction Treatment?